 Which co-operative inspires you the most?
-We are now asking you, the people who are running, using and supporting co‑operatives up and down the country, to decide which organisations will be named Co-operative of the Year 2018 across each of the four categories.
+We asked you, the people who are running, using and supporting co‑operatives up and down the country, to decide which organisations will be named Co-operative of the Year 2018 across each of the four categories.

 Breakthrough Co-operative of the Year

 This award is for co‑ops with a turnover of up to £1 million who are breaking new ground and already achieving great things.
 Read the great submissions in what is sure to be a hotly contested category.

 I joined Co-Cars over 15 years ago, hiring the car, decoding the key from a secret wall-mounted box and manually recording my journey, a labour of commitment over simplicity.
 The team deserve recognition for the incredible transformation of Co-Cars into a modern, mainstream and exciting co-operative business that provides viable and affordable ‘sustainable mobility’ that has won the backing of individuals, families, businesses and councils.
 Co-cars have shared hybrid cars, an EV car, and plans for more electric cars - all hired from street parking bays.
 I don't have a car and have stopped hiring cars; I use Co-cars for work and family outings.
 It’s now so easy to book from my phone, use my electronic card to access the car and go!
 Customer service is fantastic, explaining anything (usually my error)!